πŸ“Š v2 Update (March 23, 2026)

 My approach is different:

-Lück asked “how many CDR papers exist?”
-I asked “who are the people behind them, and where is the field heading?”
+LΓΌck asked “how many CDR papers exist?”
+I asked “who are the people behind the high-confidence ones, and where is the field heading?”

 Both questions matter.
 Their work is the foundation mine builds on.